Giant Haystacks: World Championship Wrestling (1996)

-Loch Ness (1996)

 In January 1996, after spending time as a debt-collector in Manchester, selling cars, and undergoing knee surgery, while continuing a schedule of wrestling bookings, Ruane debuted in the United States for World Championship Wrestling, under the ring name "Loch Ness".
 He served as a member of the Dungeon of Doom who were at that time, feuding with Hulk Hogan.
-However, the feud was short-lived, ending abruptly when Ruane was diagnosed with lymphoma and returned to Britain.
+The feud was short-lived, ending abruptly when Ruane was diagnosed with lymphoma and returned to Britain.
 His last match was against The Giant at WCW Uncensored 1996, where he would lose in a short match.

 Personal life

 Ruane, a private person, was a devout Catholic and refused to wrestle on Sundays.
 He claimed to have eaten three pounds of bacon and a dozen eggs every morning to maintain his strength.
 Ruane married his childhood sweetheart Rita Boylan at the age of 17 in 1965.
 They had three sons, Martin, Stephen, and Noel.
 All of them worked in construction.